Henry Reeve Brigade

-The International Contingent of Doctors Specialized in Disasters and Serious Epidemics "Henry Reeve" (Contingente Internacional de médicos especializados en situaciones de desastre y graves epidemias "Henry Reeve"), better known as The Henry Reeve Brigade, is a Cuban group of medical professionals established by Fidel Castro in September 2005 with the mission of international medical solidarity, deployed worldwide in major health crises.
+The Henry Reeve International Contingent of Doctors Specialized in Disasters and Serious Epidemics (Contingente Internacional de médicos especializados en situaciones de desastre y graves epidemias "Henry Reeve"), better known as Henry Reeve Brigade, is a Cuban group of medical professionals established by Fidel Castro in September 2005 with the mission of international medical solidarity, deployed worldwide in major health crises.
 By mid 2020, the Brigade was active in 51 nations and territories.

+History

 In 2005, Fidel Castro offered to send more than 1,500 medical professionals to help the people of the United States of America in the aftermath of Hurricane Katrina.
 The offer was declined, and the newly formed contingent got the name The Henry Reeve brigade, commemorating the New York-born brigadier of Cuban Liberation Army in the Ten Years' War, Henry Reeve.
 The first organised international mission of the brigade was in Angola in 2005.

+Missions

 Since 2005, 28 groups from the Brigade have carried out humanitarian missions in 22 countries, with almost 8,000 medical professionals fighting the effects of 16 floods, eight hurricanes, eight earthquakes, four epidemics including three teams that faced the West African Ebola virus epidemic.
 Examples of Brigade's missions include: